-- pathlike (str or pathlib.Path) A string containing the path to the configuration file that is to be parsed.
-A pathlib.Path instance is also acceptable. - logger (logging.Logger object, optional) Custom logger object to use, if not None.
+- pathlike (Union[str, Path]) A string containing the path to the configuration file that is to be parsed.
+A pathlib.Path instance is also acceptable. - logger (Optional[logging.Logger]) Custom logger object to use, if not None.
 Otherwise a new logger is created.
 Defaults to None.